-- (a) The Company has maintained proper records showing full particulars, including quantitative details and situation of fixed assets (i.e. property, plant and equipments). - (b) The fixed assets have been physically verified by the management during the year and no material discrepancies were noticed on such verification.
+- (a) The Company has maintained proper records showing full particulars, including quantitative details and situation of fixed assets. - (b) The fixed assets have been physically verified by the management during the year and no material discrepancies were noticed on such verification.
 In our opinion, the frequency of verification of the fixed assets is reasonable having regard to the size of the Company and the nature of its assets. - (c) The title deeds of all the immovable properties (which are included under the head 'Property, plant and equipment') are held in the name of the Company. - (ii) The inventory has been physically verified by the management during the year.
 In our opinion, the frequency of verification is reasonable.
-As informed, no material discrepancies were noticed on physical verification carried out during the year. - (iii) The Company has granted unsecured loan to Company covered in the register maintained under Section 189 of the Act; and with respect to the same: - (a) in our opinion the terms and conditions of grant of such loan are prima facie, not prejudicial to the Company's interest. - (b) the schedule of repayment of principal and interest (where applicable) has been stipulated wherein the principal and interest accounts are repayable on demand and since the repayment of such loans has not been demanded, in our opinion, repayment of the principal and interest amount is regular. - (c) there is no overdue amount in respect of loans granted to such companies.
+As informed, no material discrepancies were noticed on physical verification carried out during the year. - (iii) The Company has granted an unsecured loan to a Company covered in the register maintained under Section 189 of the Act; and with respect to the same: - (a) in our opinion the terms and conditions of grant of such loan are prima facie, not prejudicial to the Company's interest; - (b) the schedule of repayment of principal and interest (where applicable) has been stipulated wherein the principal and interest accounts are repayable on demand and since the repayment of such loan has not been demanded, in our opinion, repayment of the principal and interest amount is regular; - (c) there is no overdue amount in respect of loan granted to such company. - (iv) In our opinion, the Company has complied with the provisions of Section 185 and 186 of the Act.
+Further the Company is exempt from the provision of Section 186 relating to any loan made, any guarantee given or any security provided and accordingly, the provisions of clause 3(iv) of the Order relating to exempt provisions of Section 186 is not applicable.

-- (iv) In our opinion, the Company has complied with the provisions of Section 185 and 186 of the Act.
-Further the Company is exempt from the provision of Section 186 relating to any loan made, any guarantee given or any security provided and accordingly, the provisions of clause 3(iv) of the Order relating to exempt provisions of Section 186 is not applicable. - (v) In our opinion and according to the information and explanations given to us, the Company has not accepted any deposits from the public within the provisions of Sections 73 to 76 of the Act and the rules framed there under.
-Accordingly, the provisions of clause 3(v) of the Order are not applicable to the Company. - (vi) The Central Government of India has not prescribed the maintenance of cost records under Sub-Section (1) of Section 148 of the Act, in respect of Company's products/services.
-Accordingly, the provisions of clause 3(vi) of the Order are not applicable to the Company. - (vii)
+- (v) In our opinion, the Company has not accepted any deposits within the meaning of Sections 73 to 76 of the Act and the Companies (Acceptance of Deposits) Rules, 2014 (as amended).
+Accordingly, the provisions of clause 3(v) of the Order are not applicable. - (vi) The Central Government has not specified maintenance of cost records under Sub-Section (1) of Section 148 of the Act, in respect of Company's products/services.
+Accordingly, the provisions of clause 3(vi) of the Order are not applicable.

-- (a) The Company is regular in depositing with appropriate authorities, undisputed statutory dues including provident fund, employees' state insurance, income tax, sales tax, goods and service tax, service tax, duty of customs, duty of excise, value added tax, cess and any other material statutory dues applicable to it and according to the information and explanations given to us, no undisputed amounts payable in respect of including provident fund, employees' state insurance, income tax, sales tax, goods and service tax, service tax, duty of customs, duty of excise, value added tax, cess and any other material statutory dues applicable to it, were outstanding, at the year end, for a period of more than six months from the date they became payable. - (b) The dues outstanding in respect of income-tax, sales tax, service tax, duty of customs, duty of excise and value added tax on account of any dispute, are as follows: Statement of Disputed Dues
+- (a) The Company is regular in depositing with appropriate authorities, undisputed statutory dues including provident fund, employees' state insurance, income tax, sales tax, goods and service tax, service tax, duty of customs, duty of excise, value added tax, cess and any other material statutory dues applicable to it.
+Further, no undisputed amounts payable in respect thereof were outstanding, at the year end, for a period of more than six months from the date they became payable. - (b) The dues outstanding in respect of income-tax, sales tax, service tax, duty of customs, duty of excise and value added tax on account of any dispute, are as follows: Statement of Disputed Dues